TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/About.rst

 guidelines and provides links to GitHub issues.

+.. index:: Writing documentation; Getting started
 .. _getting-started:
 .. _how-to-read-this-guide:

-How to Read This Guide
+How to read this guide
 ======================

 This manual introduces you to writing TYPO3 documentation.
 You can read it cover-to-cover.

 .. tip::